Skip to main content

 Runtime security · Live

-Security for agents that act, not just chat.
+Security for agents that act on real systems.

 GuardClaw is runtime security for teams building tool-using agents.
-Deny-by-default policy, seven independent layers, and a tamper-evident receipt for every decision, running locally on your hardware.
+Policy checks on every tool call, seven layers of defense, and a tamper-evident receipt for every decision, running locally on your hardware.

 guardclaw · decision.log